Careers

 Current Vacancies

-• Full time 3-year contract opportunity based in Perth
+• 3-Year Contract opportunity based in Brisbane

 • Indigenous Identified opportunity - open to Indigenous applicants only

 The Indigenous Land and Sea Corporation (ILSC) is a corporate Commonwealth entity established under the ATSI Act and subject to the PGPA Act.
-The ILSC assists Aboriginal and Torres Strait Islander people to realise economic, social, cultural, and environmental benefits that the ownership and management of land, water Final and water related rights can bring.
+The ILSC assists Aboriginal and Torres Strait Islander people to realise economic, social, cultural and environmental benefits that the ownership and management of land, water and water related rights can bring.
 The ILSC provides this assistance through the acquisition and management of rights and interests in land, salt water and freshwater country.

-At the ILSC we offer:
+At the ILSC we offer

-• More than just a job.
+More than just a job.
 We offer you the opportunity to make a real, positive difference to the lives of First Nations peoples.
 When we return land and water Country to Indigenous ownership, or fund a new Indigenous enterprise or management project, we strengthen and deepen Indigenous connection to Country and advance progress towards self-determination.

 • Generous leave entitlements and work conditions, including: